 When practicing your fall decluttering, it can help to remember, much of what you will declutter can be later found at your local thrift store in the future.
 If you find that you no longer have time to devote to a particular hobby, it may be better to donate your items now and purchase gently-used ones a few years down the road when life slows down a bit.
 This is especially true if you are new in a career or have young children.
 It will be worth the small cost to have that closet space in the interim.

 Similarly, donate or sell objects that you purchased for the “someday you”– the you that will use the fancy pie pan to bake the neighborhood’s BEST pies (even though you have never met your neighbors and you have never tried to bake).
 Just let it go.
-If the aspiration is truly important, then you can repurchase the item once you start your first baking class or actually devote time towards the new skill.
+If the aspiration is truly important, then you can repurchase the item once you start your first baking class or actually devote time to the new skill.

 Find a Little Help: